|Nutrition Facts (per serving)|

 Preheat the oven to 350 F. Line a baking sheet with foil and spray with cooking spray.

 Spread the matzos in the pan in a single layer, breaking them to fit if necessary.

-Heat the butter or margarine and brown sugar in a medium saucepan to a boil.
-Pour evenly over matzo, spreading with a knife to make sure the matzo is well covered.
+Remove from the heat and pour evenly over the layer of matzo, spreading with a knife to make sure the matzo is well covered.

-Bake 10-15 minutes until the caramel is a golden brown.
-Turn off the oven, and remove the matzo.
+Bake in the preheated oven for 10 to 15 minutes until the caramel is a golden brown.

 Return the matzo to the oven.
 Let it sit in the warm (turned off) oven for 2 minutes.
 Remove and spread the chocolate evenly with the back of a flat spatula or a knife.